General Contractor Invoice Template with Change Orders

 Payment is due according to the terms listed on this invoice.
 Late or delayed payments may affect scheduling, material ordering, and project continuation.

-For contracts, lien rights, retainage rules, or legal notices, use the language required in your state and ask a qualified professional when needed.
+These clauses are practical language to make the invoice clearer, not legal advice.
+For contracts, lien rights, retainage rules, or legal notices, use the language required in your state and check with a qualified professional when needed.

 Original contract vs change order vs invoice